 User engagement is one of the most important indicators for evaluating the quality of a brand’s communication strategy on social media.
 Engagement describes how brands are able to incite users’ responses.
 Through this, brands not only keep on engaging their fans but also their image on the web.

 The Facebook Algorithm (Formerly Edge Rank)

 The Facebook algorithm is responsible for displaying the content on the user’s’ feeds, evaluating whether it would be interesting for the user.
 This algorithm affects the reach of every post.

-It has many factors of over 100,000 variables.
-Some of the most important variables are Affinity – the person with the given Page, the weight of the post which is calculated using the number of activities performed on it and time decay which is affected by the time since the publication of the post.
+Many factors matter when it comes to the algorithm.
+Some of the most important variables are Affinity – the person with the given Page, the weight of the post which is calculated using the number of activities performed on it, and time decay which is affected by the time since the publication of the post.